Create A School Protocol To Be Activated When Crisis Strikes

 - It offers an instantaneous spread of knowledge to everyone at the same time.

-- Push notifications on a school app are the quickest way you can get a message or data across to all eyes.
+- Push notifications on a school app for parents are the quickest way you can get a message or data across to all eyes.
 Since push notifications automatically pop-up on a screen, it is an active route to alert people.

 It should be noted that push notification on apps is restricted to certain characters.
 This is beneficial because the school can use the notification to send out the most critical information and then redirect the parent to a dedicated page on the app where a more detailed version is given.
 With a school app, you can even create a banner or button that encourages the user to engage with the information.